SHI International Hires Donavan Hutchinson to Lead UK Sales Operations

 SHI International, one of the largest IT solutions providers in the world, has hired Donavan Hutchinson as Managing Director, SHI Corporation UK LTD, a wholly owned subsidiary of SHI.
-He will be responsible for managing growth and operations in Europe from the company's U.K. office.
+He will be responsible for managing sales growth and operations in the United Kingdom from the company's office in Milton Keynes.

-"We're excited to add Donavan's experience and leadership to our team," says Celeste Lee, Senior Vice President, International Sales and Global Programs for SHI.
-"His proven track record of success in building sales and support organizations that achieve long-term growth in the channel will be a valuable addition to SHI growth globally."
+"We're excited to add Donavan's experience and leadership to our team," says Celeste Lee, Senior Vice President International Sales and Global Programs for SHI.
+"Whether building a new team or driving additional efficiency within an existing organization, Donavan's proven track record of success leading sales organizations to achieve long-term growth in the channel will be a valuable addition to SHI's ability to support customers in the U.K. and beyond."

 Hutchinson has accelerated international business growth in a variety of roles for nearly two decades, including global enterprise experience with multinational solutions providers.
-With SHI, he will utilize his previous experience overseeing both sales and support organizations like Operations, Finance, Legal, Commercial, Strategy, Sales, Services and Solutions, Marketing, and Partner/Vendor Alliances.
-He spent the last year managing U.K./European expansion for Paragon Micro UK, a fast-growing global IT solutions provider.
+Hutchinson spent the last year managing UK/European expansion for Paragon Micro UK, a fast-growing global IT solutions provider.

-SHI opened its U.K. office in 1998 and now employs 75 people there.
-SHI Global IT Solutions Ireland, LTD was opened in March 2020.
+SHI opened its U.K. office in 1998 and now employs 150 people there.

 ABOUT SHI